 Alexandria, Virginia 22314

 Wheaton College’s MFT Program has been designed to meet licensure requirements in the state of Illinois, as outlined by the Illinois Department of Financial & Professional Regulation.
-Our program's COAMFTE accreditation will ensure that you receive a quality education that meets the standards established by the marriage and family therapy profession, and will help prepare you for the national licensure examination and Illinois state licensure.
-Graduates of our program will have a recognized qualifying degree by virtue of having completed a COAMFTE accredited program, which may help facilitate obtaining a license and securing employment post- graduation.
-However, MFT licensure requirements vary by state; for more information regarding state by state requirements, students may refer to www.AMFTRB.org.
+Our program's COAMFTE accreditation will ensure that you receive a quality education that meets the standards established by the marriage and family therapy profession, and will help prepare you for the national licnsure examination and Illinois state licensure.
+Graduates of our program will have a recognized qualifying degree by virtue of having completed a COAMFTE accredited program, which may help facilitate obtaining a license and securing employment post-graduation.
+However, MFT licensure requirements vary by state; for more information regarding state by state requirements, students may refer to the Association of Marriage and Family Therapy Regulatory Boards (AMFTRB) website, or visit the Educational Outcomes page for a list of states for which Wheaton's MFT program meets licensure requirements.